Henrietta Battier: Writing

-The volume itself adopted "a domestic and personal tone", Battier describing herself in the preface as "a better housewife than a poet".
-But the same year, 1791, saw the publication in Dublin of The Kirwanade, or Poetical Epistle in which she mocked the celebrated Anglican clergyman and Catholic apostate, Walter Kirwan.
+The same year, 1791, saw the publication in Dublin, under the name "Pat.
+Pindar" (Pindar, as the pseudonym of John Wolcot, was already associated with satire), of The Kirwanade, or Poetical Epistle in which she mocked the celebrated Anglican clergyman and Catholic apostate, Walter Kirwan.
 In 1793 in The Gibbonade she pilloried the Attorney-General, John FitzGibbon, Earl of Clare (a "glitt'ring snake"), and others in the London-appointed Dublin Castle Irish executive.
 These were among a series of pointed political lampoons: "magnificently controlled vituperation in vigorous, colloquial heroic couplets."
 Her subsequent satires argued for reform, religious tolerance, and Irish independence.

 In "Bitter Orange", which appeared in the United Irishman's paper The Press, and in The Lemon (1797), she denounced the loyalist and sectarian Orange Order as "boys of the ascendancy" formed to support the "bondage of our hundred years".
 With another of Lady Moira's bluestocking set, Margaret King, she responded to an appeal in The Press for women to "act for the amelioration of your country in the mighty crisis that awaits her": she took the United Irish test.
 Including extracts from "Bitter Orange" in his Literary Remains of the United Irishmen (1887), R. R. Madden described Battier as "the Sappho" of the republican movement.